mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/tableau-cloud-connector.md

 **Access permissions**

-Currently only published webpages from your Tableau Cloud are indexed.
-All data indexed using the Adobe Experience Manager Sites Microsoft Graph connector is visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.
+The Tableau Cloud Microsoft Graph connector supports data visible to Only people with access to this data source (recommended) or Everyone.
+If you choose Everyone, indexed data appears in the search results for all users.

+If you choose Only people with access to this data source, you need to further choose whether your Tableau Cloud Site has Microsoft Entra ID provisioned users or non-AAD users.

+To identify which option is suitable for your organization:

+1. Choose the **Microsoft Entra ID** option if the email ID of Tableau Cloud users is same as the UserPrincipalName (UPN) of users in Microsoft Entra ID.

+2. Choose the **non-AAD** option if the email ID of Tableau Cloud users is **different** from the UserPrincipalName (UPN) of users in Microsoft Entra ID.

+>[!Important]
+>- If you choose Microsoft Entra ID as the type of identity source, the connector maps the email IDs of users obtained from Tableau Cloud directly to UPN property from Microsoft Entra ID.
+>- If you chose "non-AAD" for the identity type see Map your non-Azure AD Identities for instructions on mapping the identities.
+You can use this option to provide the mapping regular expression from email ID to UPN.
+>- Updates to users or groups governing access permissions are synced in full crawls only.
+Incremental crawls do not currently support the processing of updates to permissions.

 ### Content

 **Content ingestion filters**

-You can choose to include or exclude certain content paths.

-- Content paths that should be fetched: Only support input exact paths.
-A valid content path must contain at least two levels, with '/content' as the root path.

-- Content paths that should not be fetched: Only support input Java regular expression for paths.
-For information about writing regular expressions, see Regular Expression Language Quick Reference.
-The priority of excluding content paths is higher than that of including content paths.
+You can choose what data you want to index.
+All sheets within the selected top-level project of your Tableau Cloud Site will be indexed.
 Use the preview results button to verify the sample values of the selected properties and filters.

+Use the preview results button to verify the sample values of the selected properties and filters.

 **Manage properties**

-Here, you can check available properties from your Adobe Experience Manager Sites.
+Here, you can check available properties from your Tableau Cloud.
 Assign a schema to the property (define whether a property is searchable, queryable, retrievable, or refinable), change the semantic label, and add an alias to the property.
 Properties that are selected by default are listed below.

 | **Source property** | **Semantic label**       | **Description**                                                                 | **Schema**                  |
 |----------------------|--------------------------|---------------------------------------------------------------------------------|-----------------------------|